 - Can think creatively and critically.

-- He wants to make the most from the tech boom but not become a developer.
+- He wants to make the most of the tech boom but not become a developer.

 What is a UX designer?

-Well, it is the most googled term out there, followed by who is a UX designer?
+Well, it is the most googled term out there, followed by Who is a UX designer?
 And what does a UX designer do?
 One’s searching wants to know the roles and responsibilities or day-to-day tasks of this role in all cases.
-One must remember that the daily charges of a UX designer may vary from project to p[roject and organisation to organisation or even between projects within the same organisation.
+One must remember that the daily charges of a UX designer may vary from project to p[roject and organization to organization or even between projects within the same organization.
+You may also check about what is typeface in graphic design here!

-Working in UX involves research, testing, project management and business analysis, and design tasks such as wireframing and prototyping.
+Working in UX involves research, testing, project management, business analysis, and design tasks such as wireframing and prototyping.
 One can expect certain general functions that a UX designer performs, such as:

 Conducting user research

-They start with user research by learning about users and their behaviour, goals, motivations, and needs.
-UX designers collect data through interviews, online surveys, focus groups, competitive analysis etc. The data is gathered, analysed and turned into useful information (both qualitative and quantitative), leading to decision-making.
+They start with user research by learning about users and their behavior, goals, motivations, and needs.
+UX designers collect data through interviews, online surveys, focus groups, competitive analysis, etc. The data is gathered, analyzed, and turned into useful information (both qualitative and quantitative), leading to decision-making.
+You may also read about what is the difference between ux and ui here!

 Create user personas

-Then, they also devise user personas to identifying key user groups and their demographics.
+Then, they also devise user personas to identify key user groups and their demographics.
 Personas allow them to understand how the product can be implemented in the daily lives of the users.

 Managing information architecture

-They then arrange the content within the product(an app or website) to guide the user towards a goal.
+They then arrange the content within the product(an app or website) to guide the user toward a goal.
 Think of it as a sitemap that helps the user accomplish their tasks.
 Remember, efficient information architecture allows users to achieve their goals.
+You may also learn about what’s a honours degree here!

 Create user flows and wireframes

 After IA, the UX designer creates user flows, which allows them to structure the product as per the user’s needs.
-They then design wireframes, which is a low-fidelity representation of the product without any content to describe the user’s journey as they interact with the product.
+They then design wireframes, which are a low-fidelity representation of the product without any content to describe the user’s journey as they interact with the product.
+You can also know more about how to become a ui designer here!

 Once the wireframes are tested, a UX designer then generates a prototype, a final clickable version.
-It further enables them to try all interactions with the product, to make further iterations or put it forth to the stakeholder and others to view and examine.
+It further enables them to try all interactions with the product, to make further iterations, or put it forth to the stakeholder and others to view and examine.
+Meanwhile, you may also check our blog post on what degree does ux designer need go here!

 Conduct user testing

 I think I have answered the question of what does a UX designer do?
-I would also like to point out that this is more of a generalist perception, as in larger organisations, roles become a bit more specific depending upon the team the UX designer is a part of.
+I would also like to point out that this is more of a generalist perception, as in larger organizations, roles become a bit more specific depending on the team the UX designer is a part of.
+You may also check out who is an entrepreneur here!

 I would also like to share a few UX designer skills with you so you know how to work with UX/UI designers as one.